michaelhd/webapp2-2015/README.md

 git push origin master
 ```

-`origin` is the name that you gave to the remote repository.
-`master` is the name of the branch that you want to upload.
+Where `origin` is the name that you gave to the remote repository and`master` is the name of the branch that you want to upload.

 In Git you can create branches.
 Branches allows you to organize your repository into groups.
 The default branch in Git is called `master`.
 To create a new branch: